chovanecm/snow-script-sync/README.md

 As long as the software only reads scripts from ServiceNow, it won't modify the instance under normal circumstances.

-However the author holds no liability for possible damages of the ServiceNow database, especially, but not limited to, problems caused by network failure, bugs in the software itself or in other software systems it relies on.
+However, the author holds no liability for possible damages of the ServiceNow database, especially, but not limited to, problems caused by network failure, bugs in the software itself or in other software systems that it relies on.

 Particularly, they were known issues with escaping characters of downloaded scripts.
 The problem seems to be solved, but users are encouraged to always check the code they are copy-pasting or uploading back to ServiceNow.